boots-edu/textbook/source/text/11-typescript-advanced/generics.md

 console.log(list);
 ```

-What if we wanted to extend this so it worked on a list of any type, even a list of lists.
+What if we wanted to extend this so it worked on a list of any type, even a list of lists?
-We could use a generic definition to make ItemList work on any type, and not just on numbers
+We could use a generic definition to make ItemList work on any type, and not just on numbers.
-As always we can limit the acceptable types using the extend keyword.
+As always we can limit the acceptable types using the `extend` keyword.

 ```typescript
 class ItemList<T> {